troykelly/imap-archive-all/README.md

 # IMAP Archive All

 A simple utility script that automatically archives all your emails received before the previous week from your IMAP inbox to the IMAP Archive folder.
 The script is written in TypeScript and uses the [ImapFlow](https://imapflow.com/) library for connecting to IMAP servers.
+It provides flexibility in specifying the batch size and timeouts to cater to a wide range of server configurations and performance constraints.

 ## Why

 [Proton Mail](https://protonmail.com/) is notable for its focus on security and privacy.
 However, managing a substantial mailbox (>10,000 emails) can be challenging due to the lack of 'archive all' or 'mark all read' features.
 With a mailbox containing more than 300,000 emails, Android clients may experience difficulty sending emails or saving drafts.

-This script will move all Inbox emails to Archive, potentially improving your Proton Mail client's performance.
+This script helps by moving all Inbox emails to Archive in controlled batches to avoid overwhelming your mailbox.
+This potentially improves your Proton Mail client's performance.
+The size of the batches and the interval between them can be adjusted to best match your server's capabilities.

 ## Proton Mail Bridge